Sikorsky HH-60 Pave Hawk

-The Sikorsky MH-60G/HH-60G Pave Hawk is a four-blade, twin-engine, medium-lift utility military helicopter manufactured by Sikorsky Aircraft.
-It is a derivative of the UH-60 Black Hawk and incorporates the US Air Force PAVE electronic systems program.
-The HH-60/MH-60 is a member of the Sikorsky S-70 family.
+The Sikorsky MH-60/HH-60 Pave Hawk is a four-blade, twin-engine, medium-lift utility military helicopter manufactured by Sikorsky Aircraft.
+Both are derived from the Sikorsky S-70 and the UH-60 Black Hawk; they incorporate the U.S. Air Force PAVE electronic systems program and are designed for day or night operations into hostile environments.

-The MH-60G Pave Hawk's primary mission is insertion and recovery of special operations personnel, while the HH-60G Pave Hawk's core mission is recovery of personnel under hostile conditions, including combat search and rescue.
-Both versions conduct day or night operations into hostile environments.
-Because of its versatility, the HH-60G may also perform peacetime operations such as civil search and rescue, emergency aeromedical evacuation (MEDEVAC), disaster relief, international aid and counter-drug activities.
+The MH-60G Pave Hawk's primary mission was insertion and recovery of special operations personnel.
+The HH-60G Pave Hawk's core mission is recovery of personnel under hostile conditions, including combat search and rescue.
+The HH-60G may also perform peacetime operations such as civil search and rescue, emergency aeromedical evacuation (MEDEVAC), disaster relief, international aid and counter-drug activities.

+As of the 2020s, the USAF is replacing its HH/MH-60Gs with a new variant, the HH-60W Jolly Green II.
+Another variant, the HH-60P, is operated by South Korea.